rajan2012/master_thesis_webapp/README.md

 fork this repo

-upload file in aws in s3  and change file directory(replace aws folder name of mine with yours) in all.py python file which has main function.
+upload file in aws in s3  and change file directory(replace aws folder name of mine with yours) bucket_name in all.py python file which has main function.

 create aws key and code using IAM role